 Our Manager is entitled to reimbursement of certain organizational and operating expenses, including third-party expenses, incurred on our behalf, as described in the management agreement.
+Currently, our Manager waives its right to receive from us reimbursement of these expenses until such time as it determines to rescind the waiver in whole or in part.
 The expenses required to be paid by us include, but are not limited to:

-- · expenses in connection with our organization and any issuance of securities by us, - transaction costs incident to financings and to the acquisition, disposition and financing of our investments, legal, accounting, tax, auditing, consulting and administrative fees and expenses, - the compensation and expenses of our independent directors, - · all fees paid to and expenses of third-party advisors and independent contractors, consultants, managers and other agents, - · all insurance costs incurred by us or our subsidiaries, including the cost of liability insurance to indemnify our officers and directors, - the costs associated with our establishment and maintenance of any credit facilities and other financing arrangements (including commitment fees, accounting fees, legal fees, closing costs and similar expenses), - expenses relating to the payment of dividends, - expenses connected with communications to holders of our securities and in complying with the continuous reporting and other requirements of the SEC and other governmental bodies, transfer agents and exchange listing fees, - expenses associated with organizing, modifying or dissolving us or any of our subsidiaries and costs preparatory to entering into a business or activity, or winding up or disposing of a business activity of us or any of our subsidiaries, - the cost of printing and mailing proxies and reports to our stockholders, - · settlement, clearing, and custodial fees and expenses relating to us, - · costs related to administering our incentive plans, - the costs of maintaining compliance with all U.S. federal, state, local and applicable regulatory body rules and regulations (as such costs relate to us). - all costs and expenses relating to the acquisition of, and maintenance and upgrades to, portfolio accounting systems, - expenses relating to any office or office facilities, including disaster backup recovery sites and facilities maintained for us or separate from offices of Angelo, Gordon, - · costs incurred by personnel of our Manager for travel on our behalf, - costs related to design and maintenance of our website, - costs associated with any computer software or hardware, electronic equipment, or purchased information technology services from third-party vendors that is used for us,
+- · expenses in connection with our organization and any issuance of securities by us, - transaction costs incident to financings and to the acquisition, disposition and financing of our investments, legal, accounting, tax, auditing, consulting and administrative fees and expenses, - · the compensation and expenses of our independent directors, - · all fees paid to and expenses of third-party advisors and independent contractors, consultants, managers and other agents, - · all insurance costs incurred by us or our subsidiaries, including the cost of liability insurance to indemnify our officers and directors, - the costs associated with our establishment and maintenance of any credit facilities and other financing arrangements (including commitment fees, accounting fees, legal fees, closing costs and similar expenses), - expenses relating to the payment of dividends,

-- · all taxes and license fees, and - all other expenses actually incurred by our Manager that are reasonably necessary for the performance by our Manager of its duties and functions under the management agreement.
+- expenses connected with communications to holders of our securities and in complying with the continuous reporting and other requirements of the SEC and other governmental bodies, transfer agents and exchange listing fees, - expenses associated with organizing, modifying or dissolving us or any of our subsidiaries and costs preparatory to entering into a business or activity, or winding up or disposing of a business activity of us or any of our subsidiaries, - · the cost of printing and mailing proxies and reports to our stockholders, - · settlement, clearing, and custodial fees and expenses relating to us, - costs related to administering our incentive plans, - the costs of maintaining compliance with all U.S. federal, state, local and applicable regulatory body rules and regulations (as such costs relate to us). - all costs and expenses relating to the acquisition of, and maintenance and upgrades to, portfolio accounting systems, - expenses relating to any office or office facilities, including disaster backup recovery sites and facilities maintained for us or separate from offices of Angelo, Gordon, - · costs incurred by personnel of our Manager for travel on our behalf, - · costs related to design and maintenance of our website, - costs associated with any computer software or hardware, electronic equipment, or purchased information technology services from third-party vendors that is used for us, - · all taxes and license fees, and - all other expenses actually incurred by our Manager that are reasonably necessary for the performance by our Manager of its duties and functions under the management agreement.
 We will not reimburse our Manager for the salaries and other compensation of its personnel except that we will be responsible for expenses incurred by our Manager in employing our chief financial officer, general counsel and other employees, as described above.
 Our Manager will be reimbursed for performing certain legal, accounting, or other services as described below, that would otherwise be performed by outside service providers on our behalf.

-In addition, are required to pay our and our subsidiaries' pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of our Manager and its affiliates required for our operations.
+In addition, we are required to pay our and our subsidiaries' pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of our Manager and its affiliates required for our operations.
 These expenses are allocated between our Manager and us based on the ratio of our proportion of gross assets compared to all remaining gross assets managed by our Manager as calculated at each fiscal quarter end.
 We and our Manager will modify this allocation methodology, subject to our board of directors' approval if the allocation becomes inequitable.